Kelkifa/web-vite-react-typescript-teamworktc/README.md

 <a href="https://github.com/Kelkifa/web-server-teamworktc"> Link github to Server</a>

 ## Install and Run this Project
-Clone this project to your device and:
+Clone this project to your local and:
 - install packages
 ```npm install```
 - run project